 4 km

 Coburg is rich!
-Rich in historic buildings, castles, museums, monuments and parks.
+Rich in historical buildings, castles, museums, monuments and parks.
 The most important building is the Veste Coburg high above the town, which is one of the largest castle complexes in Germany.
-In the 16th and then again in the 17th century until the end of the monarchy in 1918, the Dukes of Saxe-Coburg resided in the town.
-When Coburg was connected to the railway in 1858, the dear relatives also often travelled to the prestigious Ehrenburg residence in the middle of the town: thanks to the clever marriage policy of the House of Saxe-Coburg and Gotha, emperors, tsars and kings belonged to the family, as you will learn in the course of the walk.
+The Dukes of Saxe-Coburg resided in the town in the 16th and then again in the 17th century until the end of the monarchy in 1918.
+When Coburg was connected to the railway in 1858, their dear relatives often travelled to the prestigious Ehrenburg Residential Palace in the middle of the city: thanks to the clever marriage policy of the House of Saxe-Coburg and Gotha, the family included emperors, tsars and kings, as you will learn during the course of the walk.

-To want to experience all the splendour and walk up to the Veste is simply too much for one day.
+Wanting to experience all the splendour and walk up to the Veste is simply too much for one day.
 Especially as the special flair of the historic old town also invites you to shop and feast.
-So let the tips inspire you and drift leisurely through this beautiful Upper Franconian city.
+So let the tips inspire you and take a leisurely stroll through this beautiful Upper Franconian town.

 Start and end station